oracle-samples/vbcs-samples/businessRules/README.md

 **Setup instructions:**

-1. Import the sample application zip (MasterDetailDetail.zip) using the application import option
+1. Import the sample application zip (BusinessRules.zip) using the application import option
-1. After the import is successful, open the application and hit the play button
+2. After the import is successful, open the application.
+3. Go to the Business Objects tab, select the Expenses business object, select the Business Rules tab.
+On the Triggers tab, click the Auto-Approve expenses trigger.
+Edit the Send Email Notification actions to set the recipient email address to your email address.
+6. Save your changes.
+7. Hit the play button to view the expenses table and create a new expense.

 **External Dependencies:**